Hashir789/db/README.md

 **Constraints**:
 - **Check Constraint**: `(measure_value IS NOT NULL AND count_value IS NULL) OR (count_value IS NOT NULL AND measure_value IS NULL)` - ensures measure type consistency
 - **Check Constraint**: `measure_value` must exist in `scale_definitions` for the deed (if scale-based) - enforced via trigger
+  - For new entries: Only active scale values are allowed
+  - For existing entries: Historical inactive scale values are allowed if entry was created when scale was active
 - **Unique Constraint**: `(user_id, deed_id, entry_date, edited_by_user_id)` - one entry per user per deed per date per editor
 - **Revert Window Constraint**: Friend/follower edits can only be reverted within 30 days (enforced via trigger/application logic)
 - **Entry Rule**: Entries are created directly for the deed being tracked (parent or child)
 - **History**: Full edit history maintained in entries table (no separate activity_logs needed)
+- **Scale Versioning**: Historical entries preserve references to inactive scale values for data integrity

 #### **friend_relationships**